๐Ÿ’ก Kitchen Tips

 Hand Wash Only

 Dishwashers are the second leading cause of non-stick pan failure.
-The high heat, harsh detergents, and aggressive water jets of a dishwasher cycle degrade the coating significantly faster than hand washing.
-Wash non-stick pans by hand with warm water, mild dish soap, and a soft cloth or sponge.
-They clean easily โ€” a non-stick surface that requires scrubbing is already damaged.
+The high heat, harsh detergents, and aggressive water jets degrade the coating significantly faster than hand washing.
+Wash by hand with warm water, mild dish soap, and a soft cloth or sponge.

 Store Correctly

 Stacking non-stick pans without protection scratches the coating on every contact.
 Use pan protectors โ€” fabric or felt discs placed between stacked pans โ€” or hang pans individually.
 The small investment in pan protectors extends the lifespan of quality non-stick pans significantly.
+For storage solutions, see our kitchen organisation guide.

 When to Replace

 Replace a non-stick pan when the coating shows visible peeling, flaking, or deep scratches.
-A damaged non-stick surface is both ineffective โ€” food will stick โ€” and potentially harmful as coating particles enter food.
 A quality non-stick pan properly cared for should last 3-5 years in regular use.
-A budget pan handled correctly will outlast an expensive pan abused with metal utensils and dishwasher cycles.

 Found this helpful?
 Share it: